-The change rooms are not a gathering area - they are to be used before and after athletic activities.
-Students are not to congregate there before classes, during study periods, at lunch or after school.
+The change rooms are to be used before and after athletic activities.
+Students are not to congregate there before classes, during study periods, at lunch, or after school.
 Food and drink are not to be consumed in the change rooms.
 Any items left unattended will be placed in the Lost and Found.
 Valuables should not be left in the change room at any time.
-Cell phone use is not permitted.
+Cell phone use is not permitted in the change room.